VMFS Recovery™

 Furthermore, today's data storage issues extend beyond disk capacity to include how a chosen system will manage numerous security and failover scenarios.

 The 3-2-1 rule should be used as a starting point.
 Many organizations, on the other hand, require more than three copies of controlled data.
-Some people divide their data into one or more production, backup (perhaps on a different medium), and disaster recovery sets (potentially offsite).
+Some people divide their data into one or more production, backup (perhaps on a different medium), and VMware disaster recovery sets (potentially offsite).
 Others could have more specific needs, but the 3-2-1 rule is an excellent place to start.

 Another benefit of using the 3-2-1 strategy is the ability to perform certain data analytics operations on data copies rather than the original data (data stored in backup or disaster recovery infrastructure).
 Along with appearing simple, this rule also has the benefit of allowing for fine-tuning.